A Tale of Two Drum Beats: The ‘Wollo Model’ of Religious Tolerance

 (Teddy Afro)

-Whenever I hear Tewordros Kassahun (aka) Teddy Afro’s classic song ‘Shemedefer’it reminds me of my friend Mohammad Ali.
-Did the name Ali click on a time line of your memory and brought to life a picture of a legend?
+Whenever I hear Tewodros Kassahun’s (aka Teddy Afro’s) classic song “Shemedefer,” it reminds me of my friend Mohammed Ali.
+Did the name Ali trigger a memory timeline and bring to life an image of a legend?
 I thought so.
-Well, let me save you the surprise; the young, flamboyant, greatest boxer of all time ‘king of the world’ (as he used to deservedly call himself) is not the Ali I am writing about.
-My friend Ali wasn’t yet born when the great boxer became the champion of not only of professional boxing but also of the struggle against the grim reality of racial segregation in the USA of 1960's.
-The legendary Ali got his name, in the vein of Malcolm X, when he converted to Islam and renounced his former name Caicus Marcelus Clay as a Slave name.
-My friend, however, got his name from his Christian parents.
+But let me save you the surprise: the young, flamboyant, greatest boxer of all time—“king of the world” (as he deservedly called himself)—is not the Ali I’m writing about.
+My friend Ali wasn’t even born when the great boxer became a champion not only of professional boxing, but also of the struggle against the grim reality of racial segregation in 1960s America.
+The legendary Ali took his name, like Malcolm X, when he converted to Islam and renounced his former name, Cassius Marcellus Clay, as a “slave name.”
+My friend, however, received his name from his Christian parents.

-For the champ, his name was a central part of his fight against the political and social realities of his time that justified itself along predetermined racial lines.
-For the Ali, who happens to be my friend, his name has a totally different implication devoid of the preconceived meaning most people attach to it.
-For the legendary Ali knockout of his contenders by drumming them like sacks full of sand used to be his hallmark, while for my friend Ali, the actual drum is his expertise.
+For the champion, his name was a central part of his fight against the political and social realities of his time—realities that justified themselves along predetermined racial lines.
+For Ali, my friend, his name carries a totally different implication, devoid of the preconceived meaning most people attach to it.
+For the legendary Ali, knocking out his contenders by pounding them like sacks of sand was his hallmark; for my friend Ali, the actual drum is his expertise.

 Are you from Wollo?

-One thing my friend Mohammed Ali is currently getting used to when he meets people from outside Ethiopia is a frequently asked question.
-In such circles where he has to sometimes reveal about his religious background and say his name after that, he gladly has to answer the most frequent query: “how could that be?”
-When the same revelation for Ethiopian triggers another common question: “are you from Wollo?”
-Though he was born and raised in Addis Ababa, hundreds of kilometer away from Wollo, I understand why people make such connection of a name-to-place-to-religious background.
+One thing my friend Mohammed Ali is getting used to when he meets people outside Ethiopia is a frequently asked question.
+In such circles, where he sometimes needs to reveal his religious background and then state his name, he gladly answers the most frequent query: “How could that be?”
+Among Ethiopians, the same revelation triggers another common question: “Are you from Wollo?”
+Though he was born and raised in Addis Ababa, hundreds of kilometers away from Wollo, I understand why people make the connection between his name, religious background, and a place.

-Wollo, located in the North East Ethiopia, in the Amhara regional state, has a distinctive characteristic that makes it known to many as a place of tolerance and harmony.
-In addition to the exemplary coexistence of different ethnic groups, such as Oromo, Amhara, Tigre and Afar, for centuries, Wollo is known most importantly for the religious harmony with a degree that looks impossible to pick a parallel for in other parts of the world except almost everywhere in Ethiopia.
+Wollo, located in northeastern Ethiopia in the Amhara regional state, has a distinctive character that makes it known as a place of tolerance and harmony.
+In addition to the exemplary coexistence of different ethnic groups—Oromo, Amhara, Tigre, and Afar—Wollo is most renowned for its religious harmony, to a degree that seems impossible to parallel elsewhere in the world, except perhaps in many parts of Ethiopia itself.

-Well my friend was not born in Wollo but he is one example of the religious tolerance that manifests itself in a country.
-Like in case I mentioned in Wollo he has many in his genealogy bearing both Muslim and Christian names.
-That is why his being a Christian with Muslim name is no new thing for his parents.
-But that didn't save him from some eyes getting wider with surprise when he speaks of his family heritage and say his name in circles around church where he serves as member of the choir in a Sunday school and after service at church he goes home to his wife who is a Muslim.
-“What world are you talking about?” did you ask?
-Well that is the routine, but by no means inclusive of all, reality of religions in Ethiopia, especially in Wollo.
+My friend wasn’t born in Wollo, but he is an example of the religious tolerance that manifests throughout Ethiopia.
+Like many in Wollo, his family tree includes both Muslim and Christian names.
+That’s why his Christian faith paired with a Muslim name was no surprise to his parents.
+But it didn’t save him from occasional wide-eyed reactions when he shares his family heritage—especially in church circles where he serves as a choir member in Sunday school, then goes home to his wife, who is Muslim.
+“What world are you talking about?” you might ask.
+Well, that’s the routine—though by no means exhaustive—reality of religion in Ethiopia, especially in Wollo.

-Have you found yourself, as I sometimes do, after looking at the display of happiness and ecstasy in religious festivities, of various religious groups dedicated for one reason or another, bringing out the jovial in their followers and wish that religion could only radiate only the tune of happiness?
+Have you ever found yourself, as I sometimes do, marveling at the joy and ecstasy radiating from religious festivities of different faiths and wishing that religion could always emit only the music of happiness?

 ...........................................................................................................................................................